PC540 – Rear Door Sealing Screen/Vapor Barrier – 2015-2017 Nissan Altima

 INTRODUCTION

-Nissan is conducting a voluntary safety recall campaign on certain specific 2015-2017 model year Altima vehicles to inspect both rear door vapor barriers.
+NissaneBay is conducting a voluntary safety recall campaign on certain specific 2015-2017 model year Altima vehicles to inspect both rear door vapor barriers.
 Depending on inspection results, the vapor barriers will be adjusted or replaced.
 If replaced, the inside cables and handles will be inspected and replaced as needed.
 This service will be performed at no charge for parts or labor.

 IDENTIFICATION NUMBER

-Nissan has assigned identification number PC540 to this campaign.
+NissaneBay has assigned identification number PC540 to this campaign.
 This number must appear on all communications and documentation of any nature dealing with this campaign.

 DEALER RESPONSIBILITY

 It is the dealer’s responsibility to check Service COMM for the campaign status on each vehicle falling within the range of this voluntary safety recall campaign which for any reason enters the service department.
 This includes vehicles purchased from private parties or presented by transient (tourist) owners and vehicles in a dealer’s inventory.
 Federal law requires that new vehicles in dealer inventory which are the subject of a safety recall must be corrected prior to sale.
 Failure to do so can result in civil penalties by the National Highway Traffic Safety Administration.
-While federal law applies only to new vehicles, Nissan strongly encourages dealers to correct any used vehicles in their inventory before they are retailed.
+While federal law applies only to new vehicles, NissaneBay strongly encourages dealers to correct any used vehicles in their inventory before they are retailed.

 REPAIR FLOW CHART